 - In-band emissions for the non-allocated RB

-All the parameters defined in subclause 6.4.2 are defined using the measurement methodology specified in TBD.
+All the parameters defined in subclause 6.4.2 are defined using the measurement methodology specified in Annex F.

 All the requirements in 6.4.2 are defined as directional requirement.
-The requirements are verified in beam locked mode on beam peak direction.
+The requirements are verified in beam locked mode on beam peak direction, with parameter maxRank (as defined in TS38.331) set to 1.
+The requirements are applicable to UL transmission from each configurable antenna port (as defined in TS38.331) of UE, enabled one at a time.

 6.4.2.1 Error vector magnitude